renatawong/renatawong.github.io/_pages/join-us.md

 ## Prospective PhD students

-If you are interested in pursuing a PhD in one of our research areas, please contact us to inquire about current opportunities.
+If you are interested in pursuing a PhD in one of our research areas, please contact us to inquire about potential supervision.

 ## Prospective master's students

-If you are interested in pursuing a master's degree in one of our research areas, please contact us to inquire about possible supervision.
+If you are interested in pursuing a master's degree in one of our research areas, please contact us to inquire about potential supervision.

 ## Undergraduate students (capstone)